getify/You-Dont-Know-JS/types-grammar/ch2.md

 Other options for string concatenation include `"one".concat("two","three")` and `[ "one", "two", "three" ].join("")`, but these kinds of approaches are only preferable when the number of strings to concatenate is dependent on runtime conditions/computation.
 If the string has a fixed/known set of content, as above, template literals are the better option.

-### String Methods
+### String Value Methods

-Strings provide a whole slew of additional string-specific methods (as properties):
+String values provide a whole slew of additional string-specific methods (as properties):

 * `charAt(..)`: produces a new string value at the numeric index, similar to `[ .. ]`; unlike `[ .. ]`, the result is always a string, either the character at position `0` (if a valid number outside the indices range), or the empty string `""` (if missing/invalid index)